ceejbot/modcache/README.md

 Another use case is for me to scan my list of tracked mods to see which ones I haven't downloaded or kept up to date.

 It remains to be seen how practical it will be to cache mod metadata locally given API rate limits.
-It might be more practical to scrape their fully-rendered website.
+It might be more practical to scrape their fully-rendered website (respecting any `robots.txt`, of course).

 Install Rust for your platform with [rustup](https://rustup.rs).
 Copy `.env-example` into `.env` and add your api key, which you can find [on the Nexus settings page](https://www.nexusmods.com/users/myaccount?tab=api).
 Run `cargo run -- --help` for usage.